 - Client Pain Points: Anything you create and deliver should address a client pain point, which are the gaps in your ideal clients’ work and their needs.
 We find that many of our clients are decent writers, but lack time and resources to write.
 This knowledge drives our business model (i.e. we do writing) and our content mission statement (i.e. we provide resources to support better business writing).

 - Advertising: Once you create content, how will you share it with the world?
 This is not traditional advertising, but rather an opportunity to broadcast your message and build client relationships by addressing their pain points.
 Choosing the best networks to deliver your content and creating a content calendar is key.
-Check out some great advice on this from social media guru, Kimberly Jimenez.

 - Products: What key products and services will you deliver?
 This is where you write down the kinds of things you produce (and make it clear what falls outside of your content strategy by leaving some things off the list).

 - SEO Keywords: If you’re creating amazing content that no one can find, then what’s the point?
 We use the Serps keyword research database and Google Trends tools to see what common things our clients and communities are searching for online and then make sure that we word our blog posts and online services in ways that the Google SEO spiders will understand and rank highly.
 If you want people to find your content, then you should consider identifying the most common search phrases that will lead folks to your work.
 With this in mind, if you do decide to reach out to a digital marketing specialist for SEO advice, it is in your best interest to do your research to ensure that the marketing expert you decide to contact has experience relevant to your field.
 For example, if you are interested in financial advisor marketing, your requirements will be different compared to a company that requires creative sector marketing.